smartanthill/smartanthill2_0/docs/design-documents/protocols/sadlp-rf.rst

 **\| UPPER-LAYER-HEADER-LENGTH \| UPPER-LAYER-HEADER \| UPPER-LAYER-HEADER-CHECKSUM \|**

-where UPPER-LAYER-HEADER-LENGTH is an Encoded-Unsigned-Int<max=2> field specifying size of UPPER-LAYER-HEADER, UPPER-LAYER-HEADER-CHECKSUM is a 2-byte field containing SACCP checksum (TODO:?) of UPPER-LAYER-HEADER,
+where UPPER-LAYER-HEADER-LENGTH is an Encoded-Unsigned-Int<max=2> field specifying size of UPPER-LAYER-HEADER, and UPPER-LAYER-HEADER-CHECKSUM is a 2-byte field containing SACHECKSUM-16  of UPPER-LAYER-HEADER.

 UPPER-LAYER-PAYLOAD has the following format:

 **\| UPPER-LAYER-PAYLOAD-LENGTH \| UPPER-LAYER-PAYLOAD \| UPPER-LAYER-HEADER-AND-PAYLOAD-CHECKSUM \|**

-where UPPER-LAYER-PAYLOAD-LENGTH is an Encoded-Unsigned-Int<max=2> field specifying size of UPPER-LAYER-PAYLOAD, and UPPER-LAYER-HEADER-AND-PAYLOAD CHECKSUM is a 2-byte field containing SACCP checksum (TODO:?) of UPPER-LAYER-HEADER concatenated with UPPER-LAYER-PAYLOAD.
+where UPPER-LAYER-PAYLOAD-LENGTH is an Encoded-Unsigned-Int<max=2> field specifying size of UPPER-LAYER-PAYLOAD, and UPPER-LAYER-HEADER-AND-PAYLOAD CHECKSUM is a 2-byte field containing SAHECKSUM-16 of UPPER-LAYER-HEADER concatenated with UPPER-LAYER-PAYLOAD.

 HAMMING-32-2D-CORRECTION
 ^^^^^^^^^^^^^^^^^^^^^^^^